 Obtaining a Licensed Associate Counselor (LAC) license is the first step towards becoming a professional counselor in New Jersey.
 LACs provide assessment, counseling, and referral services under the supervision of a qualified supervisor.
-The application form is available online and, as of August 2019, the application fee is $75.
-The Committee also charges a licensing fee, which will vary depending on when you submit your application.
+The application form is availablein the online portal and, as of December 2022, the application fee is $75.
+The Committee also charges a licensing fee, which will vary depending on when during the renewal cycle you submit your application.
 More information can be found on the Committee website.

 2. Pass the National Counselor Examination (NCE).

-The Committee requires applicants to pass the NBCC National Counselor Exam (NCE).
+The Committee requires applicants to pass the National Board of Certified Counselors (NBCC) National Counselor Exam (NCE).
 Some applicants may have already passed the NCE as part of their graduate degree requirements.
 If you have already passed the exam, you do not need to take it again.
 If you have not taken the exam, you will be issued permission by the Board at this stage.
 Exam preparation materials can be found on the NBCC website.

 3. Accrue supervised experience.